 On this page:

-Psychosis is often described as a "loss of reality" or a "break from reality" because it makes you experience or believe things that aren't real.
-It can change the way you think, act, feel or sense things.
+Psychosis is often described as a "loss of reality" or a "break from reality" because you experience or believe things that aren't real.
+It can change the way you think, act, feel, or sense things.
 Psychosis can be very scary and confusing, and it can significantly disrupt your life.
-In fact, the World Health Organization (WHO) ranks psychosis as the third-most disabling medical condition in the world.

 Psychosis is a syndrome or group of symptoms.
-Psychosis itself isn't a disease or disorder—it's usually a sign that something else is wrong.
+Psychosis itself isn't a disease or disorder—it's usually a sign of a health problem.

-Negative symptoms take something away.
-You might not being able to show emotions, talk much (or at all) or be motivated to do anything.
-Negative symptoms often aren’t as distinct as positive symptoms, and they can look like symptoms of a mood disorder like depression or the side effects of medication.
+Negative symptoms: Negative symptoms are symptoms that "take away" some aspects of normal thinking or feeling.
+You might not be able to feel or show emotions, connect with family and friends, or be motivated to do anything.
+These symptoms can look like symptoms of a mood disorder like depression or the side effects of medication.

 About 3% of the population will experience psychosis at some point.
 Psychosis usually starts to affect people in their late teens and early twenties.
 It affects men and women equally, though men usually experience symptoms at a slightly earlier age than women.
 Risk of psychosis seems to run in families, and people seem to be more vulnerable if a family member has a psychotic disorder like schizophrenia or a personality disorder like paranoid personality disorder.

-If you are experiencing any of these symptoms it’s important that you talk to your doctor.
+If you are experiencing any of these symptoms, it’s important that you talk to your family doctor or local EPI (Early Psychosis Intervention) program right away.
 These symptoms could also be signs of other mental or physical health problems, and your doctor can help figure out what is causing them.
 Often, people living with psychosis also experience symptoms of anxiety and depression.

-Psychosis is much easier to treat if it’s treated early.
-People who receive treatment during their first episode of psychosis often recover faster, experience fewer related problems like depression, spend less time in the hospital and have fewer school, work or social problems.
-With treatment, many people never experience psychosis again after they recover from their first episode.
+It is much easier to treat psychosis early.
+People who receive treatment during their first episode of psychosis often recover faster, spend less time in the hospital, and experience fewer problems associated with psychosis like depression, school, work or social problems.
+With treatment early on, some people may never experience psychosis again after they recover from their first episode.

 Treatment for psychosis usually includes medication and counselling.
-Some people need to stay in the hospital for assessment or treatment.
+You need to stay in the hospital for assessment or treatment.

-Education—Education is a very import part of a psychosis treatment plan and it should include patients and their families.
+Education—Education is a very important part of a psychosis treatment plan and it should include people who experience psychosis as well as their loved ones and caregivers.
 Helpful psychosis education explains what psychosis is and what we know about it, treatment options and coping skills, how to avoid relapse and how to access services.